jmadushanka6/NewsApp/README.md

 # NewsApp

-This is a simple Angular application that displays news articles from a dummy service.
+This is a simple Angular application that displays news articles fetched from a Firebase Firestore collection.

 ## Development